 Academic Policies and Procedures

 The University of Texas at Austin views sound academic advising as a significant responsibility in educating students.
-Academic advisers assist students in developing intellectual potential and exploring educational opportunities and life goals.
+Academic advisors assist students in developing intellectual potential and exploring educational opportunities and life goals.
 Many people in the campus community contribute to the advising process, including faculty, staff, students, and professional advisors.
 Through the relationship established between advisor and student within a friendly, helpful, and professional atmosphere, a student has the opportunity to learn about educational options, degree requirements, and academic policies and procedures; clarify educational objectives; plan and pursue programs consistent with abilities, interests, and life goals; and use all resources of the University to his or her best advantage.

 Ultimately, the student is responsible for seeking adequate academic advice, for knowing and meeting degree requirements, and for enrolling in appropriate courses to ensure orderly and timely progress toward a degree.
 Frequent advisor contact provides students with current academic information and promotes progress toward educational goals.
 The University supports that progress and encourages effective academic advising campus-wide.

 The following terms are used throughout the Academic Policies and Procedures section.